rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 ## Manage Your Plugins with `package.json`

-With the `node_modules` looking up, now you can directly use `npm` to manage all your plugins, even your own Rsvim configurations, with a single `package.json` file.
+With the `node_modules` looking up, now you can directly use `npm` to manage all your plugins, even your own Rsvim configurations (your `$HOME/.rsvim` can also be treated as a npm package), with a single `package.json` file.

 For example your config home is: